 TÜV SÜD conducts online and face to face training for its employees to emphasize the importance of acting with integrity and in line with our internal Code of Ethics.

-We are in the process of briefing our key staff on Modern Slavery and on the requirements of our Anti-Slavery and Trafficking Policy.
-In addition, employees are briefed on the existence of the Modern Slavery Act 2015 and of their individual and collective responsibilities.
+Key staff and employees are briefed on the existence of the Modern Slavery Act 2015 and of their individual and collective responsibilities.

 This statement has been approved by the Board of TÜV AG on behalf of TÜV SÜD Group.